unparalleled-js/docs-1/connectors/zendesk/create-organization-action.md

     <tr>
       <td>Shared tickets</td>
       <td>
-        Select <code>Yes</code> if the end user in this organization are able to see each other's tickets, otherwise select <code>No</code>.
+        Select <code>Yes</code> if the end-users in this organization are able to see each other's tickets, otherwise select <code>No</code>.
       </td>
     </tr>
     <tr>
       <td>Shared comments</td>
       <td>
-        Select <code>Yes</code> if the end user in this organization are able to see each other's comments on tickets, otherwise select <code>No</code>.
+        Select <code>Yes</code> if the end-users in this organization are able to see each other's comments on tickets, otherwise select <code>No</code>.
       </td>
     </tr>
     <tr>
       <td>Tags</td>
       <td>
         The tags applied to this organization.
-You can combine multiple tags with the <code>,</code> separator.
+You can add multiple tags with the <code>,</code> separator.
       </td>
     </tr>
     <tr>